cmsc334-s24/cmsc334-s24.github.io/project/project.md

 #### Exploiting a Real-World Vulnerability

 If you are interested in a more attack-oriented final project, your goal for this project is to pick an __interesting__ virtual machine (VM) from VulnHub [https://www.vulnhub.com/](https://www.vulnhub.com/) and try to find vulnerabilities in it.
 Your grade for the project will be based on what kinds of vulnerabilities you find.
-Beware that there's no guarantee of success with this (or any other attack-oriented) project, because you may accidentally choose a very secure VM, and might end up finding no vulnerabilities.
-However, if you have an interesting approach to finding vulnerabilities (e.g., you have designed a new tool for finding bugs), you may receive a good grade even without finding real vulnerabilities.

 Your grade in this project depends on how interesting the vulnerabilities are that you have found, or how interesting the techniques are that you used to discover those vulnerabilities.
 For example, obtaining passwords through traditional brute-forcing techniques is not interesting.
 The general scale of work expected should be comparable to the amount of work involved in building a security enhancing tool (see project above).
-Of course, much of your work will involve reading and understanding an existing VM, and carefully constructing proof-of-concent exploits to demonstrate the vulnerabilities that you discovered, and the total amount of resulting code may be minimal.
+Much of your work will involve reading and understanding an existing VM, and carefully __constructing proof-of-concept exploits to demonstrate the vulnerabilities that you discovered__.

 #### Replicating an Existing Computer Security Study

-In this project option, you will select an existing research study (paper) in the field of computer security to replicate.
+In this project option, you will select an existing research study in the field of computer security to replicate.
 The goal is to validate the findings of the original study through your own independent analysis and experimentation.
 This project encourages a deep understanding of the study's methodologies, findings, and implications for the field of computer security.

 Replicating a study involves several key steps: